Am1n1602/Fin_QA/README.md

 - **Claim cross-validation.** "Management said growth was driven by BFSI — is that true?" is checked against both the segment data and the filing text, landing on `supported` / `partially_supported` / `not_supported` / `insufficient_evidence`.
-- **Post-hoc verification.** Before an answer ships, every calculation is independently recomputed and every number in the prose is reconciled against its source evidence; a claim that fails is downgraded, and an answer that fails as a whole is abstained rather than shown.
+- **Post-hoc verification.** Before an answer ships, the verifier independently attempts to recompute every calculation (a formula whose inputs aren't all pinned values is flagged `not_recomputable` rather than silently trusted) and reconciles every number in the prose against its source evidence; a claim that fails is downgraded, and an answer that fails as a whole is abstained rather than shown.
+Measured on the 850-question benchmark below: 99.7% of claims are fully grounded (every evidence id they cite resolves to real, unflagged evidence).
 - **REST API and dashboard**, both pure transport over the same engine — neither computes anything on its own.
-- **Cost-aware LLM layer.** Works out of the box on Groq's free tier, with an optional paid Anthropic path guarded by a hard dollar cap.
+- **Cost-aware LLM layer.** Groq's free tier by default (a 60-request/session, 180k token/day budget, enforced in code, not just documented), or an optional Anthropic path with a hard $3 spend cap that refuses a call rather than risk exceeding it.
-- **An internal evaluation suite**, not spot checks: an 850-question benchmark across factual/numerical/comparison/causal/cross-validation/adversarial categories, plus a controlled comparison against three simpler pipelines (LLM-only, retrieval-only, engine-without-verification) showing numeric accuracy going from near-zero to over 80% the moment the deterministic engine is in the loop.
+- **462 unit tests, 0 failures** (`python -m unittest discover -s finqa_v2`, last verified 2026-09-13), plus the evaluation suite below, which runs against the live engine and retrieval stack rather than mocks.
+- **An 850-question internal benchmark** across factual, numerical, comparison, causal, cross-validation, and adversarial categories, all 50 NIFTY 50 companies — see [Evaluation](#evaluation) for what running it actually shows, including where the numbers are weaker.

 ## Project layout